mrf345/retrap/README.md

 ##### - Captures user's information and active sessions
 IP address, location, languages, battery left, internet speed...
-Pluse detecting and storing the active login sessions for facebook, gmail, instagram...
+As well as detecting and storing the active login sessions for facebook, gmail, instagram...
 The captured user's data are stored locally and can be accessed via:

 - `http://0.0.0.0:8989/api/guests/` an API endpoint that returns information of all the captured users.
 - `http://0.0.0.0:8989/api-docs` has a full documentation of the returned user's details and active sessions.